How to Pack for a Dive Trip

 It’s time, let’s talk packing.

-Packing for dive travel is very different than packing for a normal vacation.
-Dive gear is heavy, airlines have strict rules around batteries and luggage weight, and you also need to think about sun protection, staying warm underwater, and spending long days in salty, wet clothes.
+Packing for any trip can be tricky, but dive travel is its own beast.
+Dive gear is heavy, airlines have strict rules around batteries and luggage weight, and you also have to think about sun protection, wet clothes, long travel days, and staying warm underwater.

 My Packing Philosophy